doodle-user-friendly-team/doodle-user-friendly/README.md

 # Doodle User Friendly

-To build and run, activate virtual environment on doodle_env:
+To build and run, first install dependencies:

-- If on Linux/MacOS:
+- For Django:

+    1. (First time) Create your virtual environment and activate it:
         ```{bash}
+        python -m venv env
+        # On Linux/MacOS
-    source ./doodle_env/bin/activate
+        source ./env/bin/activate
+        # On Windows
+        ./env/bin/Activate.ps1
         ```

-- If on Windows:
+    2. Install any new python dependency found on the `requirements.txt` file in your virtual environment:
         ```{bash}
-    ./doodle_env/bin/Activate.ps1
+        pip install -r requirements.txt
         ```

-    If you don't have permission to activate Powershell scripts, run this command first:
-    ```{ps}
-    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+- For React:

+    ```{bash}
+    cd doodle_django/doodle_react/
+    npm install
     ```

-Then start both django and react servers:
+Then start both Django and React servers:

 - For Django: